Fabiancrg/pc1001_zb/README.md

 The PC1001 NET data line operates at **5V TTL** logic levels while the ESP32-C6 uses **3.3V** GPIO.
 A bidirectional level shifter is **mandatory** for reliable communication.

-#### ❌ **NOT RECOMMENDED: TXB0102DCUR**

-The **TXB0102** auto-direction sensing level shifter is **NOT suitable** for this application because:
-- Auto-direction detection causes timing jitter on half-duplex Manchester-encoded signals
-- Transition time (~10-30ns) can introduce errors in timing-critical protocol (1ms pulses)
-- May cause communication errors or unreliable decoding

 #### ✅ **RECOMMENDED Option 1: 74LVC1T45 (Push-Pull)**

 **Best choice** for push-pull PC1001 output (most common configuration):